-The role of the school library continues to evolve, the DAT asked that the new CHES library be designed to meet current and future needs.
-The design team located the library next to the STEM lab and connected the two spaces with a door and large, folding glass partition, allowing the spaces to be merge.
-Connecting the library to the technical STEM lab expands the programmatic functions of the library to include a large makerspace and allows it to adapt daily and over time.
-As a information center, the library and technical STEM lab are both wired for extensive digital resources, and the STEM lab has access to an outdoor testing plaza, overhead power reels, and sinks to support problem based learning.
+Understanding that the role of the school library continues to evolve, the Design Advisory Team asked that the new school library be designed to meet current and future needs.
+The design team located the library next to the STEM lab and connected the two spaces with a door and large, folding glass partition, allowing the spaces to merge.
+Connecting the library to the STEM lab expands the programmatic functions of the library to include a large makerspace and allows it to adapt daily and over time.
+As a research center, the library and STEM lab are both wired for extensive computing resources, and the STEM lab has access to an outdoor testing plaza, overhead power reels, and sinks to support problem based learning.
+The library is located near the main entry for convenient community use.

 At the heart of the school and connected to an outdoor plaza, the library bridges between the community and academic zones.
-Placing the library and technical STEM lab, as well as the art classroom, at the center of the school emphasizes the value the school places on knowledge, creativity, and discovery.
+Placing the library and STEM lab, as well as the art classroom, at the center of the school emphasizes the value the school places on knowledge, creativity, and discovery.

-CHES has been designed to provide a variety of outdoor learning opportunities, from the STEM lab testing plaza to the learning cluster raingardens and beyond.
-Each area allows for a variety of discovery and learning styles by extending learning outside to engage with the stand of mature trees native plants, the water cycle and community beyond.
+Clyde Hill Elementary School has been designed to provide a variety of outdoor learning opportunities, from the STEM lab testing plaza to the learning cluster raingardens and beyond.
+Each area allows for a variety of learning and teaching styles, and the school's site, with its stands of mature trees and native plants, extends the outdoor classroom to its borders.